Home | Send Feedback

 minio.exe server c:\storage

-The second argument specifies the directory which Minio uses as the root for storing and fetching files.
+The second argument specifies the directory that Minio uses as the root for storing and fetching files.

 Another very nice feature of Minio is that it provides a web interface out of the box.
-After you started the server, open a browser and go to the URL http://localhost:9000 when the Minio server runs on your own computer.
-Specify the IP address instead of localhost when Minio runs on another computer.
-To log in, you need the access and secret key.
-Minio prints these keys during start-up into the console.
-You can already do a lot with the web interface, like uploading and downloading files, creating buckets, and configuring access controls for buckets.
+After you have started the server, open a browser and go to the URL http://localhost:9000 when the Minio server is running on your own computer.
+Specify the IP address instead of localhost when Minio is running on another computer.
+To log in, you need the access and secret keys.
+Minio prints these keys to the console during startup.
+You can already do a lot with the web interface, such as uploading and downloading files, creating buckets, and configuring access controls for buckets.
 In the case of Minio, buckets are mapped to folders in the file system.

 Minio SDK

-Next, we create a simple Java application that speaks with the Minio server.
-Minio provides a Java client library that we use for this application.
-This is not going to be a complete introduction to all capabilities of the library, just a simple file upload.
-You find descriptions of all the supported operations on the official documentation page: https://min.io/docs/minio/linux/developers/java/API.html
+Next, we create a simple Java application that communicates with the Minio server.
+Minio provides a Java client library that we will use for this application.
+This is not going to be a complete introduction to all the capabilities of the library, just a simple file upload.
+You can find descriptions of all the supported operations on the official documentation page: https://min.io/docs/minio/linux/developers/java/API.html

 <dependency>